 I was blissfully unaware that we were in troubling times.
 During the 1970s, New York City was a mess.
-The graffiti-covered buses and subways were crowded and dangerous.
+The graffiti-covered busses and trains were crowded and dangerous.
 Drugs were everywhere and don’t even think about going to Times Square.
-Another indignity was that the Big Apple was broke and on the verge of filing bankruptcy.
+Another indignity was that the Big Apple was broke and on the verge of bankruptcy.
 It struggled with financial problems caused by the mass exodus of families to the suburbs.

 To learn more about this turbulent era, please check out this stunning collection of photos from 1970s NYC.